dwood2020/rpi-logger/README.md

 ### Note on licensing
-This software includes the GPLv3-licensed BCM 2835 library and must therefore itself be licensed under GPLv3, see
+This software includes the GPLv3-licensed BCM 2835 library and must therefore itself be licensed under GPLv3, see [LICENSE.txt](LICENSE.txt).
+To follow common practises, a short licensing information block is included at the top of every source file.